BrokenShell/MongoDB_API_Example/README.md

 ## Abstract
 For educational purposes only, use with caution.
-This code base is intended to be a simple example of a MongoDB API.
+This codebase is intended to be a simple example of a MongoDB API.
 Production environments may have additional concerns that are not addressed here.

 ## Tech Stack